Skip to content

 Where it fits in the stack

 Infrastructure / Networking.
 It serves as the central "hub" or coordination point for a self-hosted Tailscale mesh network.
+It is often a core component of a self-hosted infrastructure stack.

 Typical use cases